veeto

 Key Takeaways

-• Requires healthcare providers to offer valley fever screening tests to adult patients in high-risk regions by 2028.
+• Requires mandatory valley fever screening for adult patients in high-risk regions starting January 2028.

-• Establishes a statewide system to identify and monitor high-risk valley fever regions by March 2027.
+• Mandates the state to identify and publish high-risk valley fever regions by March 2027.

 • Requires local health departments to conduct public outreach and report valley fever cases annually.